frances-uy/frances-uy.github.io/essays/ai-your-personal-learning-assistant.md

 # II.
 Personal Experience With AI in ICS 314

-### 1. Experience WODS
+### 1. Experience WODs
 I did not use ChatGPT for the Experience WODs, which were coding exercises completed at home.
 Video solutions are provided and we actually were encouraged to repeat these experiences multiple times to make sure we fully understood the concept.
 Otherwise it would have avoided the purpose of them in the first place.

-### 2. In-class Practive WODs
+### 2. In-class Practice WODs
 Similar to the Experience WODs, I was not motivated to use ChatGPT for this.
 I embraced being stuck since we were able to work with group members and spend the entire class period.
 There was no penalty on our grade for not being able to find the solution, because it was just practice.

-### 3. In-class WODS
+### 3. In-class WODs
 I did not use ChatGPT for the in-class WODs as I found that the weekly practice sessions held by the TAs and the online documentations were helpful.
 We also were not penalized for using the internet, so I had past projects as examples when I got stuck.
 The solutions from practice exercises for this class were more helpful than ChatGPT responses.

 ### 4. Essays
 I never attempted to use AI in writing my essays or for ideas, in caution of plagiarism.
-Writing my essays in a typing software like Microsoft Word or Google Docs catches a good amount of errors before I post them to GitHub.
+Writing my essays in a typing software like Microsoft Word or Google Docs catches a good number of errors before I post them to GitHub.

 ### 5. Final Project
 Since we were participating in the Hawai‘i Annual Coding Challenge this semester (HACC), we decided to create an optimized version of the [UH Ask Us Site](https://www.hawaii.edu/its/) and carry it on as our final project.
 I gave an example later in this essay of how I used ChatGPT.
 Since we used other technologies such as Pinecone and OpenAI that were not covered in the ICS 314 modules, we dedicated a lot of our time researching.
 This time constraint led us to try troubleshooting using ChatGPT, by simply copying and pasting the error in.
 Without it, we would not have progressed as far in our final project.